 Given Jackson Hole's high-altitude and dry climate, temperature swings can be 40 to 50 degrees from early morning to the heat of the day so you need to dress in layers.
 Layering is the name of the game here, and it starts from the inside out.
 We have included some call-outs to Jackson Hole's homegrown brand, Stio.

-1. Base layer: Instead of cotton, you will want to pack moisture wicking T-shirts and long sleeve shirts made of synthetic materials like Polypro and Capilene, especially for hiking and other athletic pursuits.
+1. Base layer: Instead of cotton, you will want to pack moisture-wicking T-shirts and long-sleeve shirts made of synthetic materials like Polypro and Capilene, especially for hiking and other athletic pursuits.
 Cotton shirts are fine for sightseeing and such.
-We like Stio's Divide Tech Tee (Men's & Women's).
+We like Stio's Divide Tech Tee (men's and women's).

 6. Water shoes: A pair of waterproof sandals such Tevas, Chacos or Keens are perfect for watersports and light hiking around area lakes.
 We like Chaco's Outcross Evo 2 water and hiking shoe.